Before, During and After: Make the Most of Your Event Content

 - Archive papers, session handouts, and other information on your event content website.

-- Post event pictures, the best of attendees’ tweets, and more to remember a great event and promote engagement for next year.
+- Post event pictures, the best of attendees’ tweets, and more to commemorate a great event and promote engagement for next year.

 - Update your event website with information for next year’s event.
-Include as much information as you have, but at least dates and location.
+Include as much information as you have, but at a minimum, give dates and location.

 - Open content to non-attendees, if that’s what your association decides.
 Whether you offer content to attendees only or to all members, you’ll be providing the benefits of membership and creating an online archive of association content.

 - Analyze usage information.
 What worked this year?
 What changes should be made?
-Should any of your event content delivery methods, like USBs, be discontinued?
+Should any of your event content delivery methods be discontinued?

 Bottom line: When you start to view your event content as evergreen, you’ll see how to make it work for you all year long.